KinoAR/rmmz-typescript-definitions/doc-readme.md

 This is all about **information!** This website contains **all of the documentation for the RPGMakerMV classes, globals, and more!**

+## RPGMakerMV Intellisense

+For those who want to code using the documentation, there is a way for most code editors: http://endlessillusoft.com/rpgmakermv-intellisense/

 ## Credits

 * Kino: http://endlessillusoft.com/